 Talk to the principal about subscribing to reading software to help teachers.
 Reading software provides one-on-one lessons to support individual reading levels and progress.
 For example, Reading Eggs is geared for kids ages 3 to 13 and may be especially beneficial for struggling or reluctant readers.
 Accelerated Reader enables students to choose their own books with guidance from a teacher or a librarian and then take a computerized quiz after completion.
 The quizzes help teachers guide kids toward appropriate reading levels.

 Read Across America Event

-In celebration of the beloved Dr. Seuss’ birthday, Read Across America Day is held each year on March 2.
-To plan your own Seussational celebration, check out the Read Across America board on PTO Today’s Pinterest page for Dr. Seuss-theme costumes, photo booths, bulletin boards, writing prompts, and snacks.
-Read Across America is a reading awareness and motivation program created by the National Education Association to celebrate reading.
-The NEA website also offers all kinds of suggestions for making the day extra fun.
+Read Across America Day, held each year on March 2, is a reading awareness and motivation program created by the National Education Association to celebrate reading.
+The NEA’s Read Across America website offers all kinds of book suggestions and tips.

 Little Free Library

 Set up a free Little Free Library outside the school and invite students to take a book and leave a book.
 In our PTO and PTA Leaders Facebook group, leaders whose schools have set up a Little Free Library say it’s important to think about it differently than a regular library.
 The goals are to encourage reading and to provide interesting reading material to students.
 Expect that students will forget to return books or donate a book for others to enjoy.
 When supplies run low, you may be able to restock the library by asking families to donate books their children have outgrown, or by asking teachers to give old books from their classroom libraries.